Amro Tarek: Al Masry SC

 On 27 September 2022, Tarek moved to Al Masry SC on a free transfer.

 Austin FC

 On 27 January 2023, Tarek returned to the United States, joining MLS side Austin FC on a one-year deal.
+After only appearing in one game for 66 minutes in the first half of the season.
+In this single game against Violette AC in the Dominican republic, Tarek was responsible for two of the 3 goals with a disastrous own goal to the corner of the net on a failed clearance.
+Austin FC executed their buyout option to waive Tarek on 26 July 2023.

 International career

 Tarek was eligible for both the United States and Egypt.
 Having earned one cap for Egypt's Under-20 team, he was later monitored by the United States under-23s ahead of potential qualification for the 2016 Summer Olympics.

 On March 28, 2017, he made his Egypt debut, coming on as a substitute in a 3–0 friendly win over Togo.
-In May 2018, he was named in Egypt’s preliminary squad for the 2018 World Cup in Russia but didn't make the final 23-man roster.
+In May 2018, he was named in Egypt's preliminary squad for the 2018 World Cup in Russia but didn't make the final 23-man roster.
 It took 19 months for Tarek to gain his second cap and first international start, lining up against Eswatini in a 2019 Africa Cup of Nations qualifier.